darth-veitcher/nswrap/README.md

 Pretty simple right?
 Not really, NSWrap just generated almost 15,000 lines of code.
-See `examples/app` for a slightly more complex example with working menus and visual format-based auto layout.
+See `examples/app` for a slightly more complex example with working menus, visual format-based auto layout, and a custom button class.

 ## Subclasses